-- 5.34 Drakelow Park, at the site of the former Drakelow Power Stations (A and B), is predominantly brownfield land which is to the south west of Burton on Trent in East Staffordshire and is approximately 3km away from Burton on Trent. - 5.35 The site relates well to the existing urban area of Burton upon Trent.
-The development will be phased and it is crucial that a comprehensive approach to the delivery of the site is undertaken to ensure that infrastructure is delivered at the right time.
+- 5.33 Drakelow Park, at the site of the former Drakelow Power Stations (A and B), is predominantly brownfield land which is to the south west of Burton on Trent in East Staffordshire and is approximately 3km away from Burton on Trent. - 5.34 The site relates well to the existing urban area of Burton on Trent.
+The development will be phased and it is crucial that a comprehensive approach to delivery of the site is undertaken to ensure that infrastructure is delivered at the right time.

-- A Residential development on land at Drakelow Park, Drakelow for up to 2,239 dwellings. - B The Council will require the below listed site specifics and accordance with other Local Plan policies: - i) The provision of a 2 form entry primary school on site; - ii) In agreement with the Council, a restricted number of dwellings to be allowed prior to the opening of the Walton By-Pass; - iii) High quality pedestrian and cycle routes shall be provided both within the site and connecting to existing and proposed networks; - iv) The provision of one or two local retail centres commensurate with the size of the development to provide for the day to day needs of the wider neighbourhood.
-The local centres should be the focal points within the development as a whole; - v) The refurbishment of the listed buildings on the site and protection of their settings; - vi) Retain and enhance areas of existing woodland on site to help integrate development into the wider landscape. - vii) Developer Contributions to be made towards the provision of a new Household Waste Recycling Centre in the Swadlincote area.
+- A Residential development on land at Drakelow Park, Drakelow for up to 2,239 dwellings. - B The Council will require the below listed site specifics and accordance with other Local Plan policies: - i) The provision of a 2 form entry primary school on site; - ii) In agreement with the Council, a restricted number of dwellings to be allowed prior to the opening of the Walton By-Pass; - iii) High quality pedestrian and cycle routes shall be provided both within the site and connecting to existing and proposed networks; - iv) The provision of one or two local retail centres commensurate with the size of development to provide for day to day needs of the wider neighbourhood.
+The local centres should be the focal points within the development as a whole; - v) The refurbishment of the listed buildings on the site and protection of their settings; - vi) Retain and enhance areas of existing woodland on site to help integrate development into the wider landscape.